Skip to main content

 What is Lapis Lazuli good for?+

 Lapis Lazuli is excellent for enhancing truth, wisdom, and communication.
 It stimulates the Third Eye and Throat Chakras, promoting intuition, intellectual ability, and honest self-expression.
-It helps you speak your truth with confidence, enhances memory and learning, and supports spiritual growth.
-Historically it was considered a stone of royalty, representing honor, power, and spiritual vision.
+It helps you speak your truth with confidence, supports memory and learning, and encourages spiritual growth.
+Historically it was considered a stone of royalty, tied to honor, power, and spiritual vision.

 How can I tell if my Lapis Lazuli is real?+